GabeStah/gremlin-chaos-monkey/src/developer-tutorial/index.md

 #### Next Steps

 You're all set now!
-If you followed along through the entire process you should have a functional Spinnaker deployment with Chaos Monkey enabled, which will perform a cron job once a day to terminate random instances based on your configuration!
+You should have a functional Spinnaker deployment with Chaos Monkey enabled, which will perform a cron job once a day to terminate random instances based on your configuration!

-However, Chaos Monkey is just the tip of the Chaos Engineering iceberg.
-While using Chaos Monkey can be beneficial in certain circumstances, it's worth remembering that you're still limited to the (basic) tasks that the tool can accomplish.
-While good Chaos Engineering practices encourage resilient and thorough testing of every aspect of your system and architecture, Chaos Monkey's ability to randomly terminate instances can be helpful, but those abilities quickly reach their limit.
+Chaos Monkey is just the tip of the Chaos Engineering iceberg, and there are a lot more failure modes you can experiment with to learn about your system.

 The rest of this guide will cover the other tools in [The Simian Army][/simian-army] family, along with an in-depth look at the [Chaos Monkey Alternatives][/alternatives].
-We built [Gremlin][#gremlin-product] to provide the framework to safely, securely, and easily simulate real outages with an ever-growing library of attacks.
+We built [Gremlin][#gremlin-product] to provide a production-ready framework to safely, securely, and easily simulate real outages with an ever-growing library of attacks.

 {% include nav-internal.md %}